symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

    the user, its validation errors are cleared so that they aren't rendered.

-Handling “Cannot dehydrate an unpersisted entity” Errors.
+Handling "Cannot dehydrate an unpersisted entity" Errors.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're building a form to create a *new* entity, then when you render
 the component, you may be passing in a new, non-persisted entity.

 For example, imagine you create a ``new Post()`` in your controller,
-pass this “not-yet-persisted” entity into your template as a ``post``
+pass this "not-yet-persisted" entity into your template as a ``post``
 variable and pass *that* into your component:

 .. code-block:: twig